Bollywood choreographer Saroj Khan passes away at 71

 Filmmaker Hansal Mehta said the choreographer's death was the end of an era.
 Director Kunal Kohli, who worked with the choreographer on "Fanaa" , remembered Khan as someone who stood up for people's rights.

 "She stood up for the rights of people.
 Never bothered who was a star or not.
 She said her bit unadulterated and from the heart.
 Brought biryani on every song and fed the whole crew so lovingly.
 We gossiped, we worked.
 Thank you for the memories masterji.
 Saroj Khan loves you always," he tweeted.
 In a career spanning over four decades, Khan choreographed more than 2,000 songs.
 Khan's best work was with actors Sridevi and Madhuri Dixit, the prominent dancing stars of the '80s and '90s.
-Her parents migrated to India after the Partition.
-She started her career in the film industry as a child artist at the age of three and later worked as a background dancer.
-The choreographer, who was born as Nirmala and later converted to Islam, learned dance while working under film choreographer B Sohanlal.
+The choreographer, whose parents migrated to India after the Partition, started her career in the film industry as a child artist at the age of three and later worked as a background dancer.
+She was born as Nirmala but later converted to Islam.
+Khan learned to dance while working under film choreographer B Sohanlal.
 They got married when she was 13 and he was 41.
-Khan got her first break as an independent choreographer with "Geeta Mera Naam" in 1974 but it took Sridevi's "Hawa Hawai" and "Kaate Nahi Kat Te" from 1987 film "Mr. India" for her to receive acclaim as a dance choreographer of repute.
+She got her first break as an independent choreographer with "Geeta Mera Naam" in 1974 but it took Sridevi's "Hawa Hawai" and "Kaate Nahi Kat Te" from 1987 film "Mr. India" for her to receive acclaim as a dance choreographer of repute.

-There was no looking back for Khan after the success of the song.
-She choreographed Sridevi in films such as "Nagina" and "Chandni".
+There was no looking back for Khan after the success of the movie.
+She choreographed Sridevi in films such as "Nagina" and "Chandni" as well.
 But it was her work with Madhuri Dixit that made her famous.

 Starting with "Ek Do Teen" in "Tezaab", she choreographed Madhuri in "Tamma Tamma Loge" in "Thanedar" and "Dhak Dhak Karne Laga" in "Beta" and "Dola Re Dola" from Sanjay Leela Bhansali's "Devdas" .
-She last choreographed for "Tabaah Hogaye", featuring Madhuri from filmmaker Karan Johar's production "Kalank" in 2019.
+She last choreographed "Tabaah Hogaye" for Madhuri in filmmaker Karan Johar's production "Kalank" in 2019.
 Khan's death comes at a time when the film industry is already grappling with the loss of Irrfan Khan, Rishi Kapoor, Basu Chatterjee, and Sushant Singh Rajput in recent months.